jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_client.md

 ## Installation

 The Spotlight Client is installed by the [Spotlight Enterprise installer][enterprise_install].
-The Spotlight Client is installed on a Windows server.
 The Spotlight Client can be installed on the same Windows server as the Spotlight Diagnostic Server but does not have to be.

+## Monitor Connections

+Use the Spotlight Client to monitor connections.
+See the [Heatmap in Spotlight Enterprise][enterprise_display_heatmap].

 ## Deployment